Storm King Park viewpoint over the Hudson Valley

 Convene & Coordinate

-Municipalities, coalitions, and agencies who steward outreach, permitting, and funding pathways for new organics systems.
+Municipalities, coalitions, and agencies steward outreach, permitting, and funding for new organics systems.

-HVB supplies the coalition OS: weekly cadence, decision-ready deliverables, and the grant-ready package so you can convene without second-guessing.
+HVB supplies the coalition OS—weekly cadence, decision-ready deliverables, and a grant-ready package.
+That lets you convene without second-guessing.

 Pilot a Site

-Facilities, WWTPs, transfer stations, and landfills that need a concrete concept to test circular organics infrastructure.
+Facilities, WWTPs, transfer stations, and landfills needing a concrete concept to test circular organics infrastructure.

-HVB delivers the site narrative, technical framing, and community story so the pilot leaves your desk ready for funding.
+HVB delivers the site narrative, technical framing, and community story so your pilot is ready for funding.

 Fund & Supply